Possible warning signals to be issued due to the impact on "Lionrock"

 |"yellow" Storm Surge Warning||Relatively low|

-Meanwhile, the tropical storm “Kompasu” located east of the Philippines is expected to move towards the Luzon Strait at the beginning of next week.
-SMG will closely monitor the latest situation.
-The public are advised to pay attention to the latest weather news and take precautionary measures.
+Meanwhile, the tropical storm “Kompasu”, located to the east of the Philippines, is expected to move towards the Luzon Strait at the beginning of next week.
+SMG will closely monitor its latest situation.
+The public are advised to pay attention to the latest weather news.

 Remarks: The probabilities of issuing severe weather warning signals for the next one or two days are provided in the table.
 Public can learn the possibility of being affected by the tropical cyclone over the specific period of time in Macao so that necessary precautions can be well prepared earlier.
 Please keep notice of our latest information.View gallery